AnnaYoung4/ukmap671-final_map_project-2025/README.md

 ## Project Description

 This project visualizes the **hydrology of the Middle Ohio–Laughery Watershed** (Hydrologic Unit 8 – 05090203) using the USGS National Hydrography Dataset (NHD).
 The map displays **flowlines** (streams and rivers) and **waterbodies** (lakes, ponds, reservoirs) in the watershed, providing a tool for interactive exploration, environmental studies, and watershed management analysis.
+Additionally, land use features such as wetlands and national parks are also present to give context for environmental planning and conservation efforts.

 ## Project Contents